naomiquirke/moodle-mod_cado/README.md

 =======
 Version 3.02
 -----------
-Fix to allow module introductions in varying formats.
+Fix to allow module introductions in varying formats and with pictures.
 CADO table update to include format information fields.
 Code style and automated testing updates.

 Version 3.01